adamhaile/surplus/README.md

 ### Automatic Updates

-If your Surplus JSX expression references any S signals, then Surplus creates an S computation to keep that part of the DOM up to date:
+If your Surplus JSX expression references any S signals, then Surplus creates S computations to keep those parts of the DOM up to date:

 ```jsx
 const text = S.data("foo"),